NuGet/docs.microsoft.com-nuget/docs/Release-Notes/Known-Issues.md

 These are the most common known issues with NuGet that are repeatedly reported.
 If you are having trouble installing NuGet or managing packages, please take a look through these known issues and their resolutions.

 > [!Note]
-> Starting with NuGet 4.0, known issues are a part of the respective relase notes.
+> Starting with NuGet 4.0, known issues are a part of the respective release notes.

 ## Authentication issues with NuGet feeds in VSTS with nuget.exe v3.4.3